Skip links

 When you decide to join a group therapy session, you’ll find that you’re not so alone in your struggles.
 You’ll learn that there are plenty of people who understand what you’re going through because they, too, are facing those struggles.

-In group therapy, you’ll see that you have a lot of things in common with other group members.
-You understand each other and because of that, you can offer each other the much-needed support, encouragement, and inspiration.
+In group therapy for drug addiction, you’ll see that you have a lot of things in common with other group members.
+You understand each other and because of that, you can offer each other much-needed support, encouragement, and inspiration.

 Communicate Better